boldbi/bold-bi-docs/docs/working-with-data-sources/connection-settings/index.md

 # Connection settings in Bold BI

-This section explains the settings available with the data source connections.
+This section explains the settings available for data source connections.

 ## You can explore about Connection settings in detail here
 [Enable and disable connections](/working-with-data-sources/connection-settings/enable-disable-connections/)